A Call to Reform the Criminalization of Teen Sexting in Virginia

 To be sure, the prevalence of teen sexting should come as no surprise.
 Indeed, adolescence is not only a time of discovery, but it also a period during which children undergo rapid physical and cognitive changes.
 The abruptness of these changes can leave children feeling awkward and self-conscious.
 Consequently, they seek to share and explore their sexuality through a medium which allows them to avoid the embarrassment of in-person interaction.

-Yet, in a cruel disregard for healthy and normal adolescent behavior and experimentation, the Virginia legislature has criminalized sexting between teenagers by charing it under child pornography statutes.
-Paradoxically, Virginia views teen sexting as a crime, but views sexual intercourse as nothing more than a Class 4 misdemeanor which is rarely – if ever – prosecuted.
-The lack of logic is particularly disturbing when considering that sexual intercourse is infinitely riskier than sharing a nude photo.
+Yet, in a cruel disregard for healthy and normal adolescent behavior and experimentation, the Virginia legislature has criminalized sexting between teenagers by charging it under child pornography statutes.
+Paradoxically, Virginia views teen sexting as a crime, but views teenage sexual intercourse as nothing more than a Class 4 misdemeanor which is rarely – if ever – prosecuted.
+This lack of logic is particularly disturbing when considering that sexual intercourse is infinitely riskier than sharing a nude photo.
 Indeed, when it comes to sexual intercourse, a child could become pregnant or infected with an incurable sexually transmitted disease.
-But as currently written, Virginia law currently favors teenage sexual intercourse instead of the safer, more age-appropriate sexting exchange.
+But as currently written, Virginia law favors teenage sexual intercourse instead of the safer, more age-appropriate sexting exchange.

 The United States Supreme Court has held that child pornography laws are designed to “protect the victims of child pornography” and “to destroy the market for the exploitive use of children.”
 Osborne v.
 Ohio, 495 U.S. 103, 109 (1990) (emphasis added) The most salient reason supporting child pornography laws is the protection of “the victims of child pornography.”
 Ashcroft v.
 Free Speech Coalition, 535 U.S. 234, 249 (2002) (emphasis added)

 When it comes to teen sexting, however, the critical element of exploitation is almost entirely absent.
-Without question, most minors who practice sexting willfully and voluntarily take and share explicit or nude photographs of themselves.
-When the exchange is voluntary, any harm which might befall the child would be collateral, ancillary and entirely dependent upon subsequent criminal behavior by the recipient or secondary texter.
+Without question, most minors who practice sexting willfully and voluntarily take, and share, explicit or nude photographs of themselves.
+When the exchange is voluntary, any harm which might befall the child would be collateral, ancillary, and entirely dependent upon subsequent criminal behavior by the recipient or secondary texter.
 As a point of emphasis, such subsequent criminal behavior via the unauthorized distribution or dissemination of a nude photograph should not fall under child pornography laws, but rather, under Virginia Code § 18.2-152.7:1 which makes it a crime to use an electronic device to coerce, intimidate, or harass another person.

 When conduct is deemed to be criminal in nature, it is generally conduct which society views as wrong or dangerous.
 The problem with consensual teen sexting is that it does not fall into this definition.
 When a law vilifies all minors who send or receive a sext message, it not only vilifies normal behavior, but it prosecutes children under laws which were designed to protect a child from exploitation.
 Under these circumstances, law enforcement should not meddle in private, healthy, and consensual adolescent expression and experimentation.